Wait ... the Underground Railroad ran across the Rio Grande? A lost story surfaces.

 How many passed through is unknown.
 In some cases, she says, people decided to stay at the ranch after being “welcomed into their community.”
 This spring, the National Park Service added the property to its National Underground Railroad Network to Freedom program.

-Another Texas-based researcher spends nights and weekends decoding cramped cursive from the 1800s.
-Kyle Ainsworth, a special collections librarian at Stephen F. Austin State University, manages databases of thousands of archived newspaper clippings related to Texas slavery.
+Another Texas-based researcher spends nights and weekends decoding notes from the 1800s.
+Kyle Ainsworth, a special collections librarian at Stephen F. Austin State University, has managed a database of thousands of archived newspaper clippings related to Texas slavery.
 That includes runaway-slave ads and law enforcement notices of captures.

 Attrition is high among his volunteers, he says.
 “It’s pretty heavy stuff.”